Game: Tools

-Games are often classified by the components required to play them (e.g. miniatures, a ball, cards, a board and pieces, or a computer).
+Games are often classified by the components required to play them (e.g., miniatures, a ball, cards, a board and pieces, or a computer).
 In places where the use of leather is well-established, the ball has been a popular game piece throughout recorded history, resulting in a worldwide popularity of ball games such as rugby, basketball, soccer (football), cricket, tennis, and volleyball.
 Other tools are more idiosyncratic to a certain region.
 Many countries in Europe, for instance, have unique standard decks of playing cards.
-Other games such as chess may be traced primarily through the development and evolution of its game pieces.
+Other games, such as chess, may be traced primarily through the development and evolution of their game pieces.

 Many game tools are tokens, meant to represent other things.
 A token may be a pawn on a board, play money, or an intangible item such as a point scored.

 Games such as hide-and-seek or tag do not use any obvious tool; rather, their interactivity is defined by the environment.
 Games with the same or similar rules may have different gameplay if the environment is altered.
 For example, hide-and-seek in a school building differs from the same game in a park; an auto race can be radically different depending on the track or street course, even with the same cars.